The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Data Method

-From the GPS dataset, fifteen countries with competitive popular elections were chosen: Argentina, Australia, Brazil, Croatia, France, Hungary, India, Italy, Japan, the Netherlands, Serbia, South Africa, Turkey, the United Kingdom, and the United States.
-This sample, although limited, provides somewhat broad coverage of various cultures and political systems globally.
+From the GPS dataset, fifteen countries with competitive popular elections were chosen: Argentina, Australia, Brazil, Croatia, France, Hungary, India, Italy, Japan, the Netherlands, Serbia, South Africa, Turkey, the United Kingdom, and the United States.\footnote{The average number of experts per country in the selected dataset was approximately 27, with the highest number being in the United States (50) and the lowest in Serbia (6).
+While this number is higher than the average for the GPS as a whole---19 \citep{norris2020MeasuringPopulismWorldwide2020}---the variance between countries could potentially entail variance in overall quality of assessment.} This sample, although limited, provides somewhat broad coverage of various cultures and political systems globally.
 Three parties with varying degrees of populist rhetoric---strongly populist, strongly pluralist, and either moderately populist or moderately pluralist---were selected from each country.
 We primarily focused on minor and major political parties as defined by the GPS variable categorizing parties based on their share of the vote in contests for the lower house of the national parliament.
 Fringe parties (less than 3\% of the vote) were generally excluded from the sample since their audience reach and influence is considerably less than that of their larger counterparts competing at the same scale in their respective countries.
 Likewise, due to this criteria, only two parties from the US were included in the sample.
+Table from the Supplement D -- Political leaders contains information about the selected parties and their leaders.